dylan-park/Public-Obsidian-Vault/Personal/Buddhism/rSlashBuddhism/F.A.Q.md

 #### Is there any evidence for rebirth?

 Yes.
 Objectively verified, independent of Buddhism.
-These [rebirth evidences] (https://www.reddit.com/r/Buddhism/comments/dktouv/buddhists_should_repost_rebirth_evidences_more/?utm_source=share&utm_medium=web2x&context=3) should be enough to convince anyone with an unbiased outlook on rebirth.
+These [[Posts/buddhists_should_repost_rebirth_evidences_more|rebirth evidences]] should be enough to convince anyone with an unbiased outlook on rebirth.

 Objectively verified means that not only the kids claimed to have past life memories, the investagation in the real world concurred with the details provided by the kids.
 Including names of past life family, exact location to the house, family secrets no one else would know except the past self and past life family.
 Most cases are done before the age of the internet and parent's belief in rebirth does not affect the strenght of cases, but it does means that parents who believe in rebirth tends to take their kid's claim more seriously and thus there's more cases with parents who believe in rebirth.